ramachandran492/buffer-analysis/README.md

 buffer-analysis
 ===============

-Peal script to convert timestamps to interframe times at player buffer
+Pearl script to convert timestamps to interframe times at player buffer